jmgilman/vaultrs/CONTRIBUTING.md

 in order to scaffold the Vault API endpoints.
 Hashicorp also has [extensive documentation](https://www.vaultproject.io/api) available for all supported endpoints.
 Vault uses the concepts of *secret engines* in order to categorize the functionality offered by the software.
-For exampele, there's a PKI engine, KV engine, SSH engine, various database engines, etc. This library takes advantage of this categorization by breaking up the API interface to reflect the functionality available.
+For example, there's a PKI engine, KV engine, SSH engine, various database engines, etc. This library takes advantage of this categorization by breaking up the API interface to reflect the functionality available.
 As seen in the previous section, each engine has a